mozilla/moztrap/docs/userguide/api/library.rst

     :case__suites: (optional) The Suite id to filter on.
     :case__suites__name: (optional) The Suite name to filter on.
     :tags__name: (optional) The tag name to filter on.
+    :limit: (optional) Defaults to 20 items, but can be set higher or lower.
+0 will return all records.

     **Example request**: